About CISO Simulator

 How to play

-Click here to start a free demo run — no signup needed.
-The demo plays in your browser and saves to local storage.
-If you want to keep your run across devices or appear on the leaderboard, you can sign up later — your demo state migrates automatically.
+Click here to start a free run — no signup needed.
+The game plays in your browser and saves to local storage.
+If you want to keep your run across devices or appear on the leaderboard, you can sign up later — your run migrates to your account automatically.

 Contact